maudlin/mindmeld-server/CONTRIBUTING.md

 Pull request checklist

 - Lint and format: npm run lint && npm run format:check
-- Tests: npm test; add/update tests for new behavior
+- Tests: npm test; add/update tests for new behavior (see docs/adr/0003-testing-strategy.md)
-- API docs: Update OpenAPI when endpoints or shapes change (design/to-be/openapi.yaml)
+- API docs: Update OpenAPI when endpoints or shapes change (design/to-be/openapi.yaml).
+Lint with Spectral (see docs/adr/0005-openapi-governance.md)
 - Security: No secrets in code; validate inputs with zod; consider rate limits for new routes
 - Docs: Update README and docs as needed